Blockchain in cross-border payments: 2025 guide

 Challenges of using blockchain for cross-border payments

-Businesses should be aware of where blockchains do not represent an improvement on incumbent payment methods.
-Some of these issues will be solved naturally with time and the evolution of the technology, while some of the complexity can be mitigated by working with trusted partners that take on burden and risk.
+Some of the following issues will be solved naturally with time and the evolution of the technology, while some of the complexity can be mitigated by working with trusted partners that take on complexity and risk.

 Volatility and price stability

 For finance teams holding digital assets on their balance sheet, there is volatility risk associated with fluctuating prices.
 The advent of stablecoins pegged to assets like dollars has helped to mitigate this risk.
-While there are incidences of stablecoins temporarily losing their peg, major asset-backed stablecoins have proven their utility with a market capitalisation at around $130bn, and $30bn in trading volume every day, making them an attractive option for finance and payment teams.
+While there are incidences of stablecoins temporarily losing their peg, major asset-backed stablecoins have proven their utility with a market capitalisation at around $300bn, making them an attractive option for finance and payment teams.
 Many businesses also choose to work with partners who collect cryptocurrency on their behalf and settle them in fiat.

 Technical knowledge